 Not really.
 When we are going through your requirements you will stipulate your mileage requirements, and we then build a contract around that.
 Generally, this starts at 8ooo miles per annum going up to around 35,000 miles.
 If you think you need more than that we can still help you but the process might take a little longer.

 What happens if I go over my mileage allowance?

 Many providers recommend a contract with a ‘pence per mile’ charge for any additional mileage due at the end of the contract.
 Whilst this is ok when leasing a car for personal purposes, we find that van owners need more flexibility for their business mileage.
 We therefore offer a unique lease product, that does not charge for excess mileage and does not incur a damage assessment at the end of the contract.
-We find our customers like the peace-of-mind to take on as much work as you can for the duration of your contract without worrying about mileage implications.
+We find our customers like the peace of mind to take on as much work as they can for the duration of their contract without worrying about mileage implications.

 Can I take my vehicle abroad?

 Yes, your leased van can be taken abroad.
 It involves a bit of paperwork, so you need to request a VE103B form to get the ball rolling.